ara3d/geometry-toolkit/README.md

 are written from the ground-up in .NET Standard 2.0 compatible C#.
 This makes it possible to reuse the mathematical and geometry code in other applications without any dependencies on Unity.

-The Ara 3D geometry algorithms differ from Unity:
+The Ara 3D geometry algorithms differ from Unity libraries:

 * It uses a Z-up coordinate system
 * Normals are computed assuming a counter-clock-wise vertex ordering

-## ⚠️ Warning: Not optimized for use in real-time games
+## ⚠️ Use at your own risk

-This library is not optimized.
-It is not intended to be used as-is in real-time games.
+This library is not intended for use in real-time games, and might not represent best practices.

 ## 🔭The Future